jewel/clearskies/protocol/core.md

 Each read-write peer needs to keep a persistent database of all the files in a share.
-The database has a "revision" attribute, which is a 64-bit unsigned integer that is incremented any time something changes in the database.
-A new, empty database should be revision 0.
+The database has a "revision" attribute, which is a 64-bit unsigned integer that is incremented any time the peer writes makes a change to a record.
+It should not be changed when writing changes coming from other peers.
+The empty database should have revision 0.

 The following fields are tracked for each file:

  * "path" - relative path (without a leading slash)
- * "utime" - update time
- * "deleted" - deleted boolean
+ * "deleted" - boolean set true once file is deleted
  * "size" - file size in bytes
- * "mtime" - last modified time as a unix timestamp
- * "mode" - unix mode bits
  * "sha256" - SHA256 of file contents
+ * "utime" - update time

 If a file is deleted, the deleted boolean is set to true.
 Any fields listed after the deleted field in the list above can be blanked.
 The entry for the